This Campaign is over. You can still support us via PayPal. Email us for more details:

 What We Need from You

 All principal filming on this project is now complete and we have captured some precious moments.

 To arrive to this point, I've used up my own resources, my family, friends and friends of friends.
 The urgency, intuitiveness and unfolding of the story on a day-to-day basis obliged me to focus on shooting the film rather than file applications for production support and/or wait for financial backing from film funds or institutions (the classic route).

 We now need your support to raise a minimum of 35,000 USD for this project.
-These funds will cover part of our post production process and allow us to hire an editor, a sound designer, and other artists and technicians to create a fine cut of the film.
-Once we have that fine cut, we can then use it to apply for Post Production Funds from regional and international film bodies.
+These funds will cover part of our late production / early post production process and help us edit some scenes or create a work in progress.
+Once we have that work in progress, we can then use it to apply for more funding from regional and international film bodies.

 You can support us in many ways.
 One of them is donating to our campaign and choosing one of our specially designed and customized rewards.
 Another important way to help us is to share this campaign with other people and spread the word about it to your friends and networks or write about it on your blog.

 We've been preparing for this campaign since August 2013 and have thought carefully of the perks we wish to send out to thank you for your support.

 Here is a glimpse into some of them:

 A handwritten "Thank you" on your choice of postcard will come your way, when you pledge $25.